What is psoriasis?

 Your child’s doctor may try one of these treatments alone, or they may combine them.
 If the first treatment doesn’t work, don’t lose heart.
-You, your child, and your child’s doctor can work together to find medicines or combinations of treatments that do work and help ease your child’s symptoms.
+You, your child, and your child’s doctor can work together to find medications or combinations of treatments that help ease your child’s symptoms.

-Early detection and diagnosis are crucial for children.
+Early detection and diagnosis of psoriasis are crucial for children.
 As soon as you notice symptoms that could be caused by psoriasis, you should make an appointment with your child’s doctor.
-Early intervention and treatment can help reduce the stigma and self-esteem issues that often arise because of these skin conditions.
+Early intervention and treatment can also help reduce the stigma and self-esteem issues that may arise because of these skin conditions.

 It’s important you work with your child’s doctor to counter the negative emotional and psychological impact caused by the presence of the disease.
 In today’s culture, children may be picked on or bullied because of very minor issues, such as unexplained bumps or spots on their skin.
 The trauma caused by this can have effects that impact your child their entire life.

 Ask your child’s doctor to speak with your child about their skin’s appearance.
-Having someone validate that the impact of the condition is real can help your child understand that adults care and are concerned for their well-being.
+By acknowledging the emotional impact of psoriasis, your child’s doctor can help your child understand that adults care for their well-being.
 Talk with your child about appropriate responses to questions and comments from their peers.

 Additionally, you may want to speak with your child’s doctor about working with a therapist or joining a support group.
 There are many resources available that can help your child deal with emotional issues they may be facing.

 Treating the skin condition is no longer enough.
-You, your child, and your child’s doctor should work together to treat the psoriasis in a holistic manner, one that accepts and understand that the implications and complications caused by psoriasis go deeper than the skin’s surface.
+You, your child, and your child’s doctor should work together to treat the psoriasis in a holistic manner.
+It’s important to understand that the complications caused by psoriasis go deeper than the skin’s surface.